SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 Assumptions:
 1. Number of members remains constant during the model run.
-2. It is assumed that the demand profile of each member is constant throughout the simulation.
+2. It is assumed that the Prosumers first use captive generation for self consumption and share excess energy only.

 # Data